Ephesians 2:8-9

 To make a man a saint, grace is absolutely necessary and whoever doubts it, does not know what a saint is or what a man is.

-And it is important to note that men have always been saved the same way, by grace through faith.
+And it is important to understand that men in both the Old and New Testaments have always been saved the same way, by grace through faith.
+God does not have two ways of saving sinners, one by keeping the law and the other by grace, but always and ever by amazing grace that saved a wretch like me.
 The first mention of "grace" is found in Genesis where Moses records that

 Noah found favor (grace = charis in the LXX) in the eyes of the LORD.
 (Genesis 6:8)